Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ---

+## 📜 Legal / DMCA Notice

+This project is provided under the MIT license and intended strictly for **educational**, **research**, and **personal security auditing** purposes.

+It does **not** contain copyrighted firmware, reverse-engineered proprietary code, or violate any third-party EULAs.

+All synthetic logic is original and generated entropy.
+➡️ No part of this repo is intended for circumvention of protections under the DMCA.

+Use responsibly.

+---

 # 🧬 Quantum Silicon Core Loader (qslcl.elf) – Post-Exploit Entropy Execution Toolkit

 > A raw hardware toolkit for bypassing Secure Boot, dumping, flashing, and so on.
 It execute the memory via ram and rom no exploits, no vendor dependencies, and others